ANJANAVIJI20/Sales-Profit-Analysis-Tableau/README.md

-# 📊 Sales & Profit Performance Analysis Dashboard
+# 📊 Tableau Sales & Profit Analysis Dashboard | Sample Superstore Dataset

 ## 📌 Project Overview
-This project presents a **Sales & Profit Performance Analysis Dashboard** built using Tableau.
+This project presents an interactive **Sales & Profit Performance Analysis Dashboard** built using Tableau.
 The goal of this analysis is to identify key business insights from retail sales data, including sales trends, regional performance, customer segment contribution, and product category profitability.

 The dashboard helps businesses understand **which regions, segments, and products drive revenue and profit**, enabling better strategic decision-making.

+---

+## 📊 Business Problem

+Retail businesses need to understand which regions, products, and customer segments generate the highest sales and profit.

+This dashboard helps identify performance trends and supports data-driven business decisions.

 ---